dedemilano/Polypharmacy-Harmful-Combinations-Detection/README.md

 ## Project Overview

 Polypharmacy refers to the use of multiple medications by a patient, which can lead to harmful drug interactions and adverse effects.
-This project uses a neural network to predict the risk of hospitalization based on a patient's medication data.
+This project uses a neural network to predict the risk of hospitalization due to these harmful combinations.

 ## Features